cnnrbrn/noroff-programming-foundations-content/module-2/lesson-3.md

 }
 ```

-Let's log all the properties:
+Let's log all the properties' values:

 ```js
 for(var i = 0; i < posts.length; i++) {